klaytn/kips/KIPs/kip-fungible_token.md

 #### symbol

-Returns the symbol of the token.
-E.g. `"MT"`.
+Returns the symbol of the token. - e.g. `"MT"`.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.